testamongus/Banana-mod-Website/src/resources/guidelines/uploading.md

 # Project Uploading & Updating guidelines
-These guidelines **only apply to PenguinMod's project sharing**.
+These guidelines **only apply to Snail IDE's project sharing**.
 If you are packaging your project for release on other websites, you should follow their rules instead.

-Also, let us know of any necessary changes we should make by talking to us in our [Discord server](https://discord.gg/NZ9MBMYTZh) or making an issue on our [GitHub](https://github.com/PenguinMod/PenguinMod-Home/issues).
+Also, let us know of any necessary changes we should make by talking to us at my [Scratch Page](https://scratch.mit.edu/users/Mr_rudy/) or making an issue on our [GitHub](https://github.com/Snail-IDE/Snail-IDE-Website/issues).

 ## Base requirements for a project
 Uploading empty or default projects will get your project removed.